 New perimeter

 The redefining of the power plant perimeter, integrating the PLU (“Plan Local d’Urbanisme”) charges, the ICPE regulation and the acquisition of the paper mill grounds, could be necessary.

-Case of GTA1
+After a definitive closure of the SKCP paper mill, the overcoming of the main constraints to permit the power plant to operate in new nominal conditions (42 MWe of output) is possible from technical and regulatory point of view.

-The ability to still operate the GTA 1 after the closure of the paper mill is as much a technical as a regulatory important point
+Upside through refitting GTA1

-On the regulatory side, the exploitation of the GTA 1 is only possible with a new boiler to replace the stopped black liquor host boiler from SKCP: this new steam production is not in accordance with the SVD 19 Prefectural Decree and the CRE II contract objectives.
+In situation of SKCP shut down, CdFI has analysed the possibility to the increase the output up to 66 MWe through the retrofitting of the turbine GTA1.
+The ability to still operate the GTA 1 after the closure of the paper mill is a more complicate issue from technical and regulatory point of view.

-So, it could be difficult to obtain the necessary revision of the SVD 19 Prefectural decree to be allowed to operate a new boiler for GTA 1.
+Technically, the exploitation of the GTA 1 is only possible with a new boiler to replace the stopped black liquor host boiler from SKCP.
+This means a very important investment.
+Also, this new steam boiler is not in accordance with the SVD 19 Prefectural Decree and the CRE II contract objectives.

-After a definitive closure of the SKCP paper mill, the overcoming of the main constraints to permit the power plant to operate in new nominal conditions is possible.
+CdFI considers unlikely the granting of the necessary revision of the SVD 19 Prefectural decree to be allowed to operate with a new boiler for GTA 1.

-The resulted power to be sold as “green electricity price” to CRE II will decrease a few in accordance with the fact the GTA 1 new operating solution does not appear acceptable by French Administration.
+In conclusion, in case of shut down of SKCP, the plant will be able to operate as a pure biomass producer (without any cogeneration) with an out power of 42 MWe, the upgrade to 63 MWe is not very likely.

 6 MINOR ASPECTS

-To be in accordance with French regulatory, a few cases would be solved with technical adaptations easy to implement.
+To be in accordance with French regulation, a few easy technical adaptations have to be made.

 SUMMARY